-7 reasons to love the Great Eastern Drive
+7 reasons to love a Great Eastern Drive road trip

 Plot a wild and wonderful road trip teaming with coastal beauty, diverse activities, stellar seafood and laidback locals.

 The seafood source is never closer than along the Great Eastern Drive.
 Find oysters and mussels plucked straight from the leases at Freycinet Marine Farm or Melshell Oysters while the Lobster Shack and its waterfront dining deck are just steps from the fishing fleet in Bicheno.
 Oyster Bay Tours offers a detailed look at the marine farm's briny life, with tastings and instruction in the art of oyster-shucking.

 The vineyards hugging the East Coast Wine Trail are blessed with ideal growing conditions.
 The main cluster of vines and cellar doors is around the town of Cranbrook, featuring Spring Vale Vineyard and its cellar door in a stable built by convicts in 1842.
 Rustic Gala Estate has been owned by the same family since 1821 and is recognised as the state's second-oldest family business, while Freycinet Vineyard is one of the coast's pioneering wineries, having first planted in 1979.

 You won't have stepped ashore long on Maria Island before you spy its resident wombats, wallabies, Cape Barren geese and even Tasmanian devils wandering casually around the Darlington lawns.
 Join Bicheno Penguin Tours to watch little penguins shuffle ashore and into Bicheno, while East Coast Natureworld, on Bicheno's outskirts, introduces some of the state's cutest fur babies, rescued as orphans from the road.